DRO Format

 Directly following the header is iLengthBytes bytes of OPL data.
 The first byte in the song data will be the OPL register, followed by the byte to send to that register.
 The "register" can also be one of these control values:

 The delays all need to be incremented by one, as having a delay of zero milliseconds would be a waste of space.
-Codes 0x02 and 0x03 switch between two OPL chips, and should only be used if the hardware flag in the header indicates the file is in dual-OPL format.
+Codes 0x02 and 0x03 switch between two OPL chips in dual OPL2 mode, or between register banks in OPL3 mode.
+These should only be used if the hardware flag in the header indicates the file is in dual-OPL2 or OPL3 format.

 All delays are in milliseconds (which can be treated as 1000Hz if converting between other formats.)